fons/cl-mongo/README.md

 functionality I need to implement.

-Various features are missing such as serialization of binary data and code, gridfs among other things.
+Except for gridfs most features have been implemented.

-In its current state cl-mongo provides the ability to insert, update and delete documents.
+cl-mongo provides the ability to insert, update and delete documents, indexing, searching using regexs etc.
-It also supports indexing.
+In addition it supports javascript in the repl (using a commonly available lisp to javascript compiler).
+This allows you to do use mongodb's map-reduce from the lisp repl.

-I developed this using *sbcl*, *clozure common lisp*, *clisp* and *allegro common lisp*.
+I developed this primarily using *sbcl* and to some extend *clozure common lisp* on the linux and mac osx platforms.

+This should also work on  *clisp* and *allegro common lisp* and windows.

+### multi-threading
+The *do-query* function uses multithreading to process the results of a batch as a query is in progress.
+This obviously requires that multi-threading is supported.
+I've found that as of now (2010-10-23) sbcl on mac osx doesn't support multithreading out of the box.
+So you'd need to compile a new sbcl with multithreading enabled, which is easy to do.

 ## Version

-   Version 0.5.0
+Version 0.9.0

-   This version is basically an alpha release.
 I've added regression testing for all features currently supported by cl-mongo.

 ## Installation

-Use asdf to install cl-mongo.
+Use asdf to install cl-mongo.  cl-mongo depends on many other lisp libraries (which in turn have their own dependecies).  asdf is not a dependency manager, so you would need to install all dependencies as they come up as unavailable when you try to install cl-mongo.

+On the other hand, cl-mongo is included in quicklisp, which should make live easier.

 ## Testing